Arka2001/Discord_C2/README.md

 # DiscoBot
-Discord Bot for discord based C2 Sserver
+Discord Bot to get terminal session directly, in discord, from under lying linux OS.

 To do list:
-- Socket addition
+- Socket session addition.
-- Add the Cogs folder for separating the different types of functions for Bot
+- Add the Cogs folder for separating the different types of functions for Bot.